open-edge-insights/ts-kapacitor/README.md

       timeout = "20s"
     ```

-  * In case of go/python based udf, update the values of keys named "type", "name", "tick_script", "task_name", in the
+  * In case of go/python based UDF, update the values of keys named "type", "name", "tick_script", "task_name", in the
     [config.json](config.json)file.
     for example
     ```